PolicyEngine/policyengine-uk/.github/CONTRIBUTING.md

 Opening a Pull Request means you want that code to be merged.
 If you want to only discuss it, send a link to your branch along with your questions through whichever communication channel you prefer.

+Please make sure (if you're changing the package; you don't have to for documentation or package health changes) to add to changelog_entry.yaml and run 'make changelog', then commit the results.

 ### Peer reviews

 All pull requests must be reviewed by someone else than their original author.